Soft pion scattering in infrared-conformal gauge-fermion theories: Scalar infrared model for mass-deformed conformal theories

 On the other hand, heavier scalar modes may contribute to soft $\pi$-$\pi$ scattering without this derivative suppression.
 As stated above, we assume there is a gap in the spectrum of scalar and pseudoscalar modes above the lowest-lying states.
 In the soft-scattering limit where $k \ll \Lambda_C$, this assumed gap means that heavier scalar modes will contribute as a subleading effect and we may choose to simply ignore them.

 To be more quantitative about the approximation of neglecting heavier scalars, we can in principle treat their effects by extending the model to include them, adding additional fields and constructing an extended Lagrangian by applying the same constraints to the corresponding new terms in \Lint and \LSB.
 After setting $\chi = m \mathbbm{1}$, we tune the couplings of the resulting model Lagrangian to reproduce the observed scalar spectrum.
 We may then insert a cutoff $\Lambda$ in the gap in the spectrum \emph{of the model} and integrate these additional modes out.
 The leading-order corrections are absorbed into a redefinition of the couplings $u$, $v$, and $\tilde{B}_{1-5}$.
 Because the cutoff $\Lambda$ breaks scale symmetry explicitly, this process also induces an infinite number of new, previously forbidden terms suppressed by powers of $1/\Lambda$.
 These operators may contribute to the tree-level scattering of process of interest after re-expanding around the vacuum; choosing to neglect them amounts to working at leading order in $M_S/\Lambda$ and $k/\Lambda$, where $S$ denotes any of the scalar or pseudoscalar states in our theory.
 These corrections are small so long as we work near the soft limit and there is a sufficiently large gap in the scalar spectrum.
+The gap will shrink in absolute magnitude as $m \rightarrow 0$ and all states in the MDCT spectrum collapse together; we may still integrate out the heavier scalars as long as we adjust the cutoff $\Lambda$ downwards with the mass as well, holding the ratio $M_S/ \Lambda$ fixed.
 In either case, the Lagrangian we compute with is the same, up to how we interpret the couplings.

 Taking advantage of $\chi \sim m \mathbbm{1}$, we may rewrite the symmetry-breaking terms in a more convenient form

 where the definitions of the dimensionful $B_i$ may be read off by comparison with \cref{eqn:Lsb-tilded}.
 The potential defined by these couplings and \Lint may have multiple minima; however, this does not correspond to spontaneous symmetry breaking in the UV theory because \LSB and thus $\vev{\Phi}$ vanishes with $m$.